PgBiel/elembic/src/element.typ

     let args = args.named()

     if not allow-unknown-fields {
-      let unknown-fields = args.keys().filter(k => k not in all-fields)
+      // Note: 'where' on synthesized fields is legal,
-      if unknown-fields != () {
+      // so we check 'all-fields' rather than 'user-fields'. let unknown-fields = args.keys().filter(k => k not in all-fields) if unknown-fields != () {
         let s = if unknown-fields.len() == 1 { "" } else { "s" }